blbadger/blbadger.github.io/polynomial-roots.md

 {% include youtube.html id='ZTMaKLmLxJM' %}

 Small changes in exponents lead to dramatic changes for where roots may be found.
-At $z^5-z^{1.0046}-1$
+At $z^5-z^{1.0046}-1$ (right click to view in higher resolution)

 ![still]({{https://blbadger.github.io}}/newton-method/Newton_vanishing_still_083.png)